 Lucy Pearson, England Cricketer and Teacher

-In Crawley Ridge we believe that Physical Education should provide opportunities for children to be physically active for sustained periods of time which is important for their growth and development.
+At Crawley Ridge Infant School we believe that Physical Education should provide opportunities for children to be physically active for sustained periods of time which is important for their growth and development.
 Taking part in sports helps children with the development of physical motor skills (agility, balance and coordination) and social skills (sharing, taking turns, cooperation and competition).
 Effective PE lessons in our school combine challenge and reward helping to build confidence, self-esteem and resilience.

 The National Curriculum for KS1 states that pupils should be taught to: